 Collaboration:

-The collaboration scenario includes practices in the administration of enterprise and Web content, research and document storage, document workflows, social networks and monitoring projects.
+The collaboration scenario includes practices in the administration of enterprise and Web content, research and document storage, document workflows, social networks, and monitoring projects.

 Collaboration: Benefits of Core Infrastructure Optimization

-Compnies manage collaboration servers for streamlined optimization to avoid those disadvantages that occur at the basic level.
+Companies manage collaboration servers for streamlined optimization to avoid those disadvantages that occur at the basic level.
 By automating the management of clustered servers and other routine tasks, modernized organizations have reduced costs and time spent by the server.

 Management tools of core infrastructure based on rules for protective maintenance and standardized practices to improve systems availability in enterprises at a standardized level.
-Companies have efficient tools in further reducing the impact of system downtime by automatically deploying patches and operating server clusters with fail-over and automatic recovery.
+Companies have efficient tools for further reducing the impact of system downtime by automatically deploying patches and operating server clusters with fail-over and automatic recovery.

 Collaboration: Best Practices

-The practices adopted less often: Five practices (integration of automated management of incidents, integration with databases, predictive maintenance, automatic integration in systems management, automated deployment and integration to store metadata and identification centralized) are rarely adopted.
+The practices adopted less often: Five practices (integration of automated management of incidents, integration with databases, predictive maintenance, automatic integration in systems management, automated deployment, and integration to store metadata and identification centralized) are rarely adopted.
 However, the adoption of these practices leads to lower costs.

 IT labor from 11,000 to $17,000 per server.
-These practices reflect the capacity of automatic tracking systems, deployment and incident response identifying the major problems and the main causes, with minimal intervention from the IT department.
+These practices reflect the capacity of automatic tracking systems, deployment, and incident response identifying the major problems and the main causes, with minimal intervention from the IT department.

 Data Management: